QuotaClub

 The inbound-leaning SDR day

-• Triage 20 to 50 inbound leads that arrived overnight (form fills, demo requests, content downloads, free-trial signups)
+• Triage inbound leads (form fills, demo requests, content downloads, free-trial signups)

 • Score and prioritise based on company size, role, and intent signals

-• Outreach by email and phone within a defined response-time SLA (usually 5 to 15 minutes for high-intent leads)
+• Outreach by email and phone within the employer’s defined response-time expectation

 • Book qualified leads into the AE’s diary and write detailed handoff notes